 Hidden storage space is perfect for items that are needed only occasionally and don’t need to be easily accessible.
 Things like extra blankets, sheets, out-of-season clothes, and toys that aren’t used as often can be stored out of sight, leaving visible storage space open for favorite toys, books, and clothes.
 We love these rolling under-bed carts from Amazon!

 If you want more protection for the things you put under the bed, consider getting bags like these with zipper closures.
 These would be great for out-of-season clothes and any extra linens that you want to keep clean.

 What is better than storage space that is multi-functional and adds to the aesthetic of the room?
 Bench seating with cubbies beneath it offers a place to store bins while also adding a cute place to sit.
 This woman bought two bookcases and turned them into adorable benches for her kids’ playroom.
 Add some colorful bins that fit into the cubbies and coordinating cushions, and you’ve just created more storage space AND a sitting area!
-Check out the tutorial for this idea here.

 If you’re not into DIY, there are plenty of storage benches that you can buy.
 This might also be a better option if your toddler’s room has limited space; a storage bench like this would be perfect at the foot of the bed.
 These open up like a chest to store things and provide a place to sit when closed.
 You can find ones that are upholstered and cushioned or wooden benches that you can leave bare or add your own cushions to.
 Here is one we found on HSN in a nice neutral color.

 You can also find ottomans that provide small storage space as well, like these on Wayfair.

 Shelves and wall-mounted racks will help you keep the floor clean after playtime is done while serving as a decorative part of the room.
 We love these metal basket wall mounts that would be perfect for your child’s favorite books!